© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman fort, Saxon church and medieval hospital at Dodderhill is a scheduled monument protected by Historic England under reference 1020621.
 View the official record →

-Dodderhill is a complex archaeological site in Worcestershire that comprises evidence of Roman, Saxon, and medieval occupation.
+Dodderhill is a Roman fort site located in Worcestershire, England, that occupies a significant position within the Romano-British military network.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020621.

 Roman fort, Saxon church and medieval hospital at Dodderhill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020621.